PhoenixAthens/Learning-Perl5-By-Doing-It/Section1-BasicPerl/README.md

 print($content);
 print("completed");
 ```
-These lines print the downloaded content to the console, followed by the string "completed".
+These lines print the downloaded content to the console, followed by the string "completed."

 In summary, this Perl script downloads the HTML content of the "https://caveofpython.com" website using the LWP module, disabling SSL certificate and hostname verification for simplicity.
-It then prints the downloaded content to the console, along with the string "completed".
+It then prints the downloaded content to the console, along with the string "completed."

 ---